 Assessment will be through group presentation, a portfolio of work, a video and presentation, fashion blog project and tutor-moderated self reflection, using online journal.

-This module explores issues of reception and interpretation within the field of film studies both in historical and theoretical terms.
+This module considers issues of reception and interpretation within the field of film studies from both a historical and theoretical perspective.
 Using a variety of case-studies, the module explores the historical and theoretical issues that inform and structure film reception and interpretation, the interaction between text and context and the formation of film canons.